pescoto0325/Pablo_Portfolio/README.md

 Texts have become one of the most ubiquitous forms of marketing data in the digital economy.
 Perhaps nowhere is this more salient than in the online reviews domain.
 In this module, we examined how natural language processing (NLP) techniques can be applied to Honda car reviews.
 This [dataset](https://www.kaggle.com/datasets/ankkur13/edmundsconsumer-car-ratings-and-reviews) is available in Kaggle and requires some cleansing and preparation beforehand.

 Questions to answer:
-* Are the reviews usually facts or opinion based?
+* Are the reviews usually fact or opinion based?
 * What are some topics to think when buying a Honda vehicle?
 * Are the topics correlating with the ratings?